T-SarvesH/DataQuest-ML/README.md

 # DataQuest-ML
-This is the repository for the solution for DataQuest DSML online hackathon 2024 - IIT Kharagpur for our team
+This is the repository for the solution for DataQuest DSML online hackathon 2024 - IIT Kharagpur for our team- Brute Force

 Team members: